Committee: Variations for full assembly consideration

 In Robert's Rules of Order Newly Revised (RONR), the motion to commit has three variations which do not turn a question over to a smaller group, but simply permit the assembly's full meeting body to consider it with the greater freedom of debate that is allowed to committees.
 These forms are to go into a committee of the whole, to go into a quasi-committee of the whole, and to consider informally.
 Passing any of these motions removes the limitations on the number of times a member can speak.
-The Standard Code of Parliamentary Procedure has informal consideration, but does not have "committee of the whole" and "quasi committee of the whole".
+The Standard Code of Parliamentary Procedure has informal consideration, but does not have "committee of the whole" or "quasi committee of the whole".

 Discharge a committee

 In Robert's Rules of Order Newly Revised, the motion to discharge a committee is used to take a matter out of a committee's hands before the committee has made a final report on it.
 A committee can use this motion to discharge a subcommittee.

-The vote required is a majority vote if the committee has failed to report at the prescribed time or if the assembly is considering a partial report of the committee.
-Otherwise, it requires a majority vote with previous notice; or a two-thirds vote; or a majority of the entire membership.
+The vote required is a majority vote, if the committee has failed to report at the prescribed time or if the assembly is considering a partial report of the committee.
+Otherwise, it requires a majority vote with previous notice; a two-thirds vote; or a majority of the entire membership.

 Under The Standard Code of Parliamentary Procedure, the assembly that has referred a motion or a matter to a committee may, by a majority vote, withdraw it at any time from the committee, refer it to another committee, or decide the question itself.

 Types

 Executive committee

-Organizations with a large board of directors (such as international labor unions, large corporations with thousands of stock holders or national and international organizations) may have a smaller body of the board, called an executive committee, handle its business.
+Organizations with a large board of directors (such as international labor unions, large corporations with thousands of stockholders or national and international organizations) may have a smaller body of the board, called an executive committee, to handle its business.
 The executive committee may function more like a board than an actual committee.
 In any case, an executive committee can only be established through a specific provision in the charter or bylaws of the entity (i.e. a board cannot appoint an executive committee without authorization to do so).
 Members of the executive committee may be elected by the overall franchised membership or by the board, depending on the rules of the organization, and usually consist of the CEO and the Vice Presidents in charge of respective directorates within the organization.
 However formed, an executive committee only has such powers and authority that the governing documents of the organization give it.
 In some cases, it may be empowered to act on behalf of the board or organization, while in others, it may only be able to make recommendations.